 Remember to wash your hands for 20 seconds whenever you return from an essential trip to the grocery store, pharmacy, doctor’s visit or to perform an essential job.

-My message to you is to do your part to flatten the curve, stay at home, save lives.
-We’ll get through this.
+My message to you is: the responsibility for protecting youstarts with you … do your part to flatten the curve, stay at home, save lives.
+We will get thru this!

 COVID-19 Update - 3/25/2020